 - Nadia (and possibly Dark) in Kagerou, although whether they're actually children, or even real, is highly debatable.
 Their actions are made more disturbing by the presence of Kid, who is very childlike.

-- The trolls of Homestuck do not, as a rule, have much in the way of childhoods—but some of them develop a strong interest in collectible card games or rainbow drinker romance novels, and others begin earnestly studying for a career in law enforcement (complete with the mass hangings of scalemate plushies) or become mass murderers by the age of thirteen.
+- The trolls do not, as a rule, have much in the way of childhoods—but some of them develop a strong interest in collectible card games or rainbow drinker romance novels, and others begin earnestly studying for a career in law enforcement (complete with the mass hangings of scalemate plushies) or become mass murderers by the age of thirteen.

 - There's also Roxy.
 Like her Beta counterpart, Rose's mother, she's a Hard-Drinking Party Girl.
 Unlike her Beta counterpart, she's only fifteen.
 Of course, she's one of the last two humans on the planet, and was raised by childlike Chess people, so it's unlikely anyone has ever told her to stop except her peers.